Top 5 Most Deadly Drugs of Abuse in California: Do You Know What They Are?You are here:

 Alcohol is one of the most common deadly drugs of abuse.
 Depressants like alcohol slow down the central nervous system.
 This effect causes impaired judgment, aggressive behavior, blackouts, and more.
 More than 6.4% of California residents have alcohol use disorder (AUD).

 Because alcohol is a legal substance, it is easy to obtain and is socially acceptable at many events and celebrations worldwide.
 Alcohol is one of the most widely abused legal substances available today, and it is equally as deadly as illegal ones.

-Other Dangerous Drugs in California You Should Avoid
+California Drug Abuse: Other Dangerous Drugs to Avoid

 Overall, opioid addictions in California are lower than in other states.
 But, many other drugs are available statewide that can be just as addictive and dangerous.

 Drug abuse in California is dominated by several other popular, but hazardous, substances such as:

 Surprisingly, the most deadly drugs being misused today are not all illicit drugs as you would think.
 Several of them are legal drugs prescribed by doctors, so they are assumed to be safe.

 Ultimately, all mind-altering substances have the potential to damage a person’s health and life.
 If you are using any of the above drugs, consider seeking professional treatment before severe consequences occur.